microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinition](Get-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Get the properties and relationships of a unifiedRoleDefinition object of an RBAC provider.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Azure AD directory roles)\n- entitlement management (Azure AD entitlement management)\n- Exchange Online This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Microsoft Entra directory roles)\n- entitlement management (Microsoft Entra entitlement management)\n- Exchange Online This API is available in the following national cloud deployments.

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinitionCount](Get-MgBetaRoleManagementCloudPcRoleDefinitionCount.md)
 Get the number of the resource

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](Get-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Microsoft Entra built-in roles support this attribute.

 ### [Get-MgBetaRoleManagementDeviceManagement](Get-MgBetaRoleManagementDeviceManagement.md)
 The RbacApplication for Device Management